andy-byers/CalicoDB/README.md

 + Uses a dynamic-order B<sup>+</sup>-tree to store the data in a single file
 + Supports forward and reverse traversal using cursors
 + Allows creation of in-memory databases
-+ Supports arbitrary value sizes
++ Supports nearly arbitrary values (up to 4 GB)
 + API only exposes objects (no pointers to deal with)
++ Allows tuning of various parameters (page size, block size, cache size, etc.)

 ## Caveats
 + Currently, Calico DB only runs on 64-bit Ubuntu and OSX
 + Uses a single WAL file, which can grow quite large in a long-running transaction
 + WAL is only used to ensure ACID properties on the current transaction and is truncated afterward
-+ Has a hard limit on key length, equal to roughly 1/4 of the page size
++ Has a hard limit on key length, equal to roughly 1/4 of the page size (anywhere from ~64 B to ~8 KB)
 + Doesn't support concurrent transactions
 + Doesn't provide synchronization past support for multiple cursors, however `std::shared_mutex` can be used to coordinate writes (see `/test/integration/test_rw.cpp` for an example)

+## Dependencies
+Calico DB depends on `spdlog` for logging, and `zlib` for compression (***NOT IMPLEMENTED YET***).
+Both libraries are downloaded during the build using CMake's FetchContent API.

 ## Build
 Calico DB is built using CMake.